 Another pattern in metabolite profile can be observed between those species in clades 4 and 5.
 S. baicalensis, the only species which we selected from clade 4, displays an organ-specific accumulation pattern that is closely matched by S. tournefortii and S. altissima in clade 5.
-These three species accumulate a similar set of 4’-deoxyflavones in their roots.
+These three species accumulate a similar set of 4´-deoxyflavones in their roots.
 However, the high accumulation of baicalin by S. baicalensis sets it apart from S. tournefortii and S. altissima.
 Aerial tissue accumulation for all three species was very similar.
-We detected limited concentrations of only several 4’-hydroxyflavones in our aerial tissue samples, and higher concentrations of 4’-deoxyflavones that also accumulated in the roots of each species.
+We detected limited concentrations of only several 4´-hydroxyflavones in our aerial tissue samples, and higher concentrations of 4´-deoxyflavones that also accumulated in the roots of each species.

 Genome size estimations –